Exchange of worn or damaged euro banknotes

 – banknotes are exchanged – banknotes are neither exchanged nor reimbursed

 If there are any doubts regarding the genuineness or acceptability of a banknote, an acceptability evaluation must be conducted.
-For this you will have to fill out a request form (available at the Bank of Lithuania cash offices).
-You will receive our conclusion, determining whether a banknote will be exchanged or not, within 30 days.
+For this you will have to fill out a request form (12.6 KB download icon) (available at the Bank of Lithuania cash offices).
+You will receive our conclusion, determining whether a banknote will be exchanged or not, within 20 business days.

 - Article 3 of Decision of the European Central Bank of 19 April 2013 on the denominations, specifications, reproduction, exchange and withdrawal of euro banknotes (ECB/2013/10)

-- Rules for the Exchange of Euro Banknotes and Coins for Natural and Legal Persons at the Bank of Lithuania (137.8 KB ), approved by Resolution of the Board of the Bank of Lithuania of 6 March 2018
+- Rules for the Exchange of Euro Banknotes and Coins for Natural and Legal Persons at the Bank of Lithuania (137.8 KB download icon), approved by Resolution of the Board of the Bank of Lithuania of 6 March 2018

 What is a cash acceptability evaluation?